ljyou001/django-social-media-backend/advanced_tools/hbase/readme.md

 1. Row keys are selected based on the what columns you want to make range query
 2. Row keys must be in same length if you want to have a valid range query, you need to fill-up user_id before it add one more digit
 3. Structural or fill-up modification in row keys will cause a whole table migration, you cannot update on the existing table
+4. Row key is the primary key equivalence in HBase, it could be non-unique.
+    - That's why we need a precise timestamp here in the project
+    - Another solution in real world is to use [snowflake algorithm](https://github.com/search?q=snowflake&type=repositories)
+        - Why still use UUID more widely rather than snowflake in real world: Safety concern: UUID does not contain timestamp, worker number or serial number

 In MySQL